dlindegren/bth-oophp/README.md

 DLINDE
 ==============

-DLINDE: A PHP framework for smaller websites.
+DLINDE: A PHP framework for smaller websites, developed during a course at Blekinges Tekniska Högskola, Databaser och objektorienterad programmering i PHP.
 This framework is based on ANAX which is built by Mikael Roos: https://github.com/mosbth/Anax-base.

 Classes
 --------------